Madla Park Board Members

 |Anne McCarthy - Board Member

-Chris Porter moved to the Grey Forest area in 2010 and has been lost in the woods since them.
-He joined the Senator Frank L. Madla, Jr. Natural Area board in 2018.
+Chris Porter moved to the Grey Forest area in 2010 and has been lost in the woods since then.
+He joined the Senator Frank L Madla, Jr. Natural Area board in 2018.
 His professional career has centered on Product Management and Business Development in the outdoor consumer goods industry.